 New product launches are a great time to enter the market because there will be a bubble of traffic and an increase of new customers who are just itching to download new apps.
 However don't let a lack of new product stop you.
 There is no reason to wait if you want to learn a new skill.

 It's easy to start learning any programming language.
 Check out Wikipedia for a history and overview of any programming language and to make sure you can develop what you want to develop with that language.
 For example if you want to create an app for the Android then you have to learn Java and if you want to work on WordPress websites then you have to learn PHP.

 Finally remember that everything is hard the first time you do it.
-Everything looks complicated if you dont know what your looking at.
-This is very fleating, the new-ness wears of quickly and when it does you will realize its just like any other programming language, just with different syntax.
+Everything looks complicated if you don't know what you're looking at.
+This is very fleeting, the new-ness wears of quickly and when it does you will realize its just like any other programming language, just with different syntax.

 *Cobol is a language written in 1959 that exists primarily in legacy systems, usually financial or medical institutes, that are to large and cumbersome to replace.

 Playing around and completing tutorials will only get you so far.
 If you want to really be sure that you know a language you need to find some sort of project and complete it.
 I think a quote from the article, From App Store Newbie to $35,000+ in Profit, says it well.

 Having true ownership of a project gave me even more drive to learn and test my limited skills.
 Having an actual project goal to work towards is the best way to learn.